-The team is currently working on the automated DevOps CLI (the first major Functional Requirement).
+The team has finished the minimal viable product of the automated DevOps CLI (the first major Functional Requirement).
 The following has been accomplished thus far:

 - When the user starts the CLI, it asks a series of questions for scaffolding a new project.
 It asks for the following:

-- Project Name

-- Description

-- Version

-- Author

-- License
+- Project Name, Description, Version, Author, and License

 - Tooling Options

 - Choice of Continuous Integration Tool

 - Currently we support TravisCI

 - Choice of Containerization Tool

 - Currently we support Docker

 - Choice of Hosting Service

 - Currently we support Heroku

 - Choice of Web Application Framework

 - Currently we support ExpressJS

 - GitHub username/password

 - For each tooling option selected above, the CLI asks follow up questions based on the user's choice (e.g. if Heroku is chosen for hosting, it will prompt for the user's Heroku email, username, and password)

 - Once the prompts are complete, the CLI generates the initial file structure:

 - It creates a new directory for the user's project

 - It generates the "package.json" and "src/index.js" files for the NodeJS project

 - It generates a ".gitignore" file

 - If ExpressJS is chosen as the web application framework, the CLI will add Express to the module dependencies and generate the initial "src/routes.js" file

 - If TravisCI was chosen, the CLI will generate a ".travis.yml" file for the project

 - If Docker was chosen, the CLI will generate a "Dockerfile" and ".dockerignore"

-- Once the files have been initialized, the CLI integrates the project with the selected third-party applications

-- It initializes a new git repo in the project folder, commits the files, and pushes them to a new repository in the user's account

-- It enables the project in the user's TravisCI account
+- Once the files have been initialized, the CLI integrates the project with the selected third-party applications - It initializes a new git repo in the project folder, commits the files, and pushes them to a new repository in the user's account - It enables the project in the user's TravisCI account - It creates a new Heroku project - It builds the project on TravisCI - It deploys application to Heroku on success build

-- Etc.